How to Extend Drone Battery Life

 Only after you’ve become more experienced should you consider flying in an aggressive flight mode.

 A big mistake that beginner flyers make is completely draining their battery during flight.

-This "secret" tip will indirectly increase drone battery life by preserving your battery over the long run.
+It may seem to cut your drone flight time instead of prolonging it.
+This "secret" tip will indirectly increase drone battery life by preserving your cells over the long run.

 Tip #5: Build Your Own Drone

 The best spot to keep your battery is in a dry, warm place.
 Otherwise, your battery is as good as dead.

 If your battery gets frozen for whatever reason, you have no option but to stop using it and dispose of it properly so as not to damage your drone as well.

 As a beginner, building your drone can be intimidating.
 However, in actuality, it's not that difficult.